RISK-MGMT/platform/CONTRIBUTING.md

 - Use the **unittest** library to organize and run tests.
 - Use **coverage** to assess test coverage.
 - Aim for high test coverage, but more importantly make sure the tests provide value:
-  - If you broke a function, the unittests should catch it.
+  - If you broke a function, the unit tests should catch it.
   - Help catch unexpected changes to logic.

 ### Security

-- Sanitize user inputs to prevent injection attacts and other security vulnerabilities.
+- Sanitize user inputs to prevent injection attacks and other security vulnerabilities.
 - Use **parameterized queries** when dealing with databases.
 - Avoid storing sensitive information, such as passwords, in plain text.
 Use